Iamnir/IMF-API-Dataflow/README.md

 # File 2: IMF API Access usign CompactData for a Dataflow (Retrieve all the dimensions)
 ## Features
-- Queries IMF's CompactData API for government finance statistics.
+- Queries IMF's CompactData API for required dataflow {(Key - GFSE) for data series Government Finance Statistics}
-- Retrieves data based on user-specified parameters.
+- Retrieves data based on user-specified parameters {Create your own dictionary for dataflow, dimension and codelists}.
 - Converts the response into a structured pandas DataFrame.
-- Supports batch processing of multiple countries, sectors, and classifications.
+- Supports batch processing of multiple dimensions with all codelists together.
 - Implements rate limiting to handle API request constraints.
 - Saves progress to avoid redundant API calls.